 Advertisement feature (accommodation only)

 Please use this content for inspiration and/or future trip planning until it’s safe to travel.
 Click here for current UK government advice regarding Covid-19

 Disclosure: This page contains affiliate links, which means at no additional cost to you, we earn a small commission if you click through and make a purchase.

-Last month, in between lockdowns, we spent a few days in the West Country staying near to Cheddar.
-If you’re thinking about a staycation to the West Country next year I’ve put together this guide to help you plan your trip.
+Last October we spent a few days in the West Country staying near to Cheddar village.
+If you’re thinking about a UK staycation to the West Country next year I’ve put together this guide to help you plan your trip.
 The village of Cheddar in the English county of Somerset isn’t actually all about amazing cheese – although cheese is never a bad thing.
 There are loads of other activities and things to do in Cheddar which make it the perfect place for a break in the Somerset countryside.

 Whether you’re outdoorsy types, like us, a couple looking to chill in a luxury lodge with its own hot tub or a group of friends or family looking for an escape to the countryside, you’ll find something to do that’ll keep everybody happy.
 From outdoor activities like hiking, walking and climbing to cheese tastings, cute tearooms and cider tasting read on to find out what we got up to.

 Waterfall at Cheddar Village